Pluckley

 Pluckley is a village and civil parish in the Ashford district of Kent, England.
 The civil parish includes the adjacent hamlet of Pluckley Thorne.

 Geography

 The landscape of the area itself is the edge of a well-drained plain, with the lowest slopes of the Kent Downs to the north-west.
 Pluckley is mostly agricultural in land use and centred 5 mi west of Ashford.

 History

 References to Pluckley can be found in the Domesday Book of 1086, at which time it was a more significant settlement than the now considerably larger town of Ashford.

-The village's parish church, dedicated to St Nicholas, dates primarily to the 13th and 14th centuries.
+The village's parish church, the Church of St Nicholas dates primarily to the 13th and 14th centuries.
 The Dering Chapel, separated from the rest of the church by two screens and found at the east end of the south aisle, was built in 1475.
 The nave contains brasses dedicated to members of the Dering family, all of which were made in the 1630s by Sir Edward Dering.